What are the Benefits of an Applicant Tracking System?

 7. Automated Workflows

-Administrative tasks and manual procedures slow down the entire recruitment process.
-ATS software supplies automation and workflows to streamline transitions through each stage of the recruitment funnel.
+Administrative tasks and manual procedures slow down the recruitment process.
+AI ATS software supplies automation and workflows to streamline transitions through each stage of the recruitment funnel, from resume parsing to job posting and offer sending.

 This functionality saves time for internal staff, allowing them space to focus on recruitment strategy instead of time-consuming activities.
 Integrations with LinkedIn and other social media platforms help lean teams advertise and interact with top talent and place the right candidates.

-HRIS or HCM software integrations that feed directly from your ATS can facilitate a smooth onboarding process for new employees.
+HRIS, HCM, or HRMS software integrations that feed directly from your ATS can facilitate a smooth onboarding process for new employees.

 8. EEO Data Collection, and More